How can I tell if my organization is licensed for Microsoft Defender for Endpoint?

-Microsoft has an in-depth blog post on the various methods used to enable this technology here.
+Microsoft has an in-depth blog post on the various methods used to enable tamper protection here.

 What other Microsoft solutions does Microsoft Defender for Endpoint currently integrate with?

 Microsoft Defender for Endpoint directly integrates with various Microsoft solutions, including:

 - Office 365 Threat Intelligence